What Is the Meaning of 'Impressions' in Google Ads?

 On the same topic...

-Why Are My Google Ads Not Getting Impressions?
+Why Aren't My Google Ads Getting Impressions?

 Uncover reasons for low Google Ads impressions.
 Learn strategies to boost ad visibility and maximize your advertising ROI.
 Find solutions now.